hyalen/data-science/README.md

-# data-science
+# Data Science

 This repository is for learning purposes only.
-Made by Hyalen Neves Caldeira and Carolina Serrano Lopes.
+Created by Hyalen Neves Caldeira and Carolina Serrano Lopes.

 # Preparing data...